by Neil MacDonald | June 17, 2010 | Comments Off on Getting Ready for the Information Security Summit

 Talk to you in person next week in DC!

-Category: information-security sharepoint-security virtualization-security
+Category: security-of-applications-and-data sharepoint-security virtualization-security

 Tags: information-security microsoft-security next-generation-data-center next-generation-security-infrastructure virtualization-security windows